Can You Increase Your Credit Card Limit?

 Depending on the amount you earn, you may or may not be able to get the credit increase you want.
-This is due to Bank Negara guidelines that restrict the amount of credit extended to a cardholder.
-The rule follows that if you earn below RM36, 000, your credit shall be two times your monthly salary per issuer, with a maximum of two issuers.
+This is due to Bank Negara guidelines for credit limit that restrict the amount of credit extended to a cardholder.
+The rule follows that if you earn below RM36000 per calendar year, your credit card limit shall be two times your monthly salary per issuer, with a maximum of two issuers.
 Thus, if you earn RM2,500 per month, the maximum limit is RM5,000 per issuer.

-Now if your credit limit is below the maximum and you would like to permanently increase the limit, you will need to apply for one from your bank.
+If, for any reason you would like to permanently increase credit card limit, you will need to apply for one from your credit card issuer.

 Even If You Can, Should You?

 Just because you need more money, it doesn’t mean that you should just increase your limit.
 You do need to consider if it is indeed the right move for you.

 For instance, if you can afford to make repayments, have recently had your income increased, are a good paymaster, and you don’t have a way to access more cash otherwise, it might be a good idea to request for higher credit card limit when needed.

 On the other hand, a higher credit limit may also lead to excessive spending if you are not disciplined.
 If you are prone to overspending or you are currently only able to meet the minimum monthly repayments, you might want to think twice before going ahead with it.
 This is by far the easiest way to get into debt.